 - Kingdom Theology and Identity

 Students attending BSSM should consider themselves full-time students carrying a full load of coursework.
+Transcripts are not required.
+Please do not submit transcripts.
+BSSM coursework is independent of prior academic history.

 Approximately one hour of work outside of class is counted for each hour of class.
 Therefore 20 hours of class Monday through Thursday should require 20 hours of “homework” for a total of 40 hours a week, plus church meetings.